CJohnston079/odin-rock-paper-scissors/README.md

 - The player should see a pop-up on site load that asks for their name
 - There should be an option to skip this step and assign a name of "player".
 - There should also be an option to generate a random name from an array.
-- There could possible be an option to select game time, e.g. number of rounds to play.
+- There could possible be an option to select game type, e.g. number of rounds to play.

 ### Choosing a tool
-- Player starts the round by choosing a tool (rock, paper or scissors).
+- ✔️ Player starts the round by choosing a tool (rock, paper or scissors).
 - ✔️ Tools should have an effect when hovered over and change to an "active" state when clicked.
 - The player should be prompted to confirm choice before facing the PC.
 - Upon player choice, the unchosen tools should become greyed out.